ASTK15487U SEMINAR: Geopolitics, Democracy Promotion, or Cultural Identity? Explaining Foreign Policy from different theoretical perspectives

 Elective course in the specialization "International Relations, Diplomacy and Conflict Studies"

-How do we explain foreign policy?
-Since at least the debate between Kenneth Waltz and Colin Elman in the 1990s about whether realism is a theory of international politics or about foreign policy, Foreign Policy Analysis (FPA) is an integral part of the IR discipline.
-But, FPA is a complex field, with a diverse range of different (realist, liberal, constructivist, and a mixture of all) theoretical perspectives.
-As Stephen Walt has stated in his famous 1998 article, we have “one world, but many theories”.
-The seminar will provide an introduction to theoretically informed FPA as a method to analyze the foreign policies of different (Western liberal democracies, authoritarian and revisionist) states in times of a global power shift.
-In the first part of the seminar, different theoretical approaches of FPA and various strands are introduced.
-In the second part, case studies are used as illustrations that states either pursue goals of maximizing security and power, or democracy promotion, or collective identity formation, or sometimes a mixed agenda.
-At the end of the seminar, we discuss whether the multi-level framework of neoclassical realism is a degenerative or progressive and enhanced approach at the FPA theory market.
+How do we explain foreign and security policy?
+The analysis of states’ external behavior has a long tradition which goes back to the 1950s, when scholars such as James Rosenau and Richard Snyder started theorizing US foreign and security policy under the conditions of the Cold War.
+But at least since the debate between Kenneth N. Waltz and Colin Elman in the 1990s about whether realism is a theory of international politics or/and about foreign policy, Foreign Policy Analysis (FPA) has become a subfield of the IR discipline.
+FPA is a complex field, with a diverse range of different (realist, liberal, constructivist) theoretical perspectives (and various approaches within each of the traditions such as power balancing and geopolitics, bureaucratic politics and societal group decision-making, or theories focusing on psychological or societal and cultural factors driving and shaping a state’s external behavior).
+As Stephen Walt has stated in his famous 1998 article, we have “one world, many theories”.
+The seminar will provide an introduction (this is why the theoretical and case study menu is rather mainstream instead of integrating discourse analysis- or post-structuralist approaches such as post-colonial theory, or the foreign policies of Asian, African or American states) to theoretically informed FPA as a method to analyze the foreign and security policies of different (liberal, authoritarian, revisionist) Western states in times of global power shifts.
+In the first part of the seminar, we reconstruct the history of FPA and define a theoretical roadmap.
+In the second part, different theoretical traditions including various approaches within each tradition are introduced.
+In the third part, we deal with different topics of German, US and Russian foreign and security policy in order to discuss whether states either pursue goals of maximizing security or power (which is the realist core argument), or free markets, democracy promotion and human rights protection (which is the core argument of different liberal approaches), or collective goals such as integration or identity formation (which is in line with constructivist ideas about a state’s self-conception, or role theory causing the state’s behavior as a result of identity, political culture, or norms), or sometimes a mixed agenda.
+As a major aim of the seminar, we discuss whether neoclassical realism, which offers a multi-level framework integrating systemic, domestic and cognitive factors, is a rather degenerative or progressive approach at the FPA theory market.

 The course is expected to be structured according the following headings: